Mar-Issah/Exercise-Tracker--FCC/README.md

     ```sh
     npm install
    ```
-3. To run the React project.
+3. To run the project.
    ```sh
    npm start
    ```